VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 In statistics, overfitting is "the production of an analysis that corresponds too closely or exactly to a particular set of data, and may therefore fail to fit additional data or predict future observations reliably".
 An overfitted model is a statistical model that contains more parameters than can be justified by the data.
 The essence of overfitting is to have unknowingly extracted some of the residual variation (i.e. the noise) as if that variation represented underlying model structure.

 How to do you validate your models?
+The following methods for validation will be demonstrated: Train/test split.
+Splitting your data.
+The basis of all validation techniques is splitting your data when training your model.
+k-Fold Cross-Validation (k-Fold CV)
+Leave-one-out Cross-Validation (LOOCV)
+Nested Cross-Validation.
+Time Series CV.
+Comparing Models.

 Why do we need to split our data into three parts: train, validation, and test?